 The dream addition to any Aussie backyard and the answer to your sweltering summer days and balmy summer nights: the pool.

 As with any dream, the perfect pool does take some careful planning – there’s nothing worse than slapping the wrong pool into the wrong location!
-So before you get caught up in the excitement, consider a few tips from our Landscape Architect Kelsie as she takes you through your pool consideration checklist.
+So before you begin landscaping and get caught up in the excitement, consider a few tips from our Landscape Architect Kelsie as she takes you through your pool consideration checklist.

 Let’s start with Pool Material